happy family

 Summer fully hit as the end of July crept up on J.J. and Eddie.
 The air was thick with heat, and the roads shimmered like glass under the sun.
 The days stretched out so long, it felt like they might never end.
 It should have been perfect.
 It should have been happy.
 J.J. kept waiting for the mood to lift.
 Not even a gloomy kid like Eddie could eat ice cream without smiling, but the smiles faded as soon as they were off the porch.
 Letters from Clef were devoured in minutes, never to be spoken of again.
 Eddie's stories vanished entirely, and he shied away from Dad's presence every time they locked eyes.

 The worst of the strange tension hit on walks to school.
-Eddie's eyes would drift towards the same shipwreck on the far end of the harbor, his expression halfway between smiling and hovering on the verge of tears.
+Eddie's eyes would drift towards the haunted shipwreck on the far end of the harbor, his expression halfway between smiling and hovering on the verge of tears.
 Eddie never said more than a whisper of the name Dad had made forbidden in the house.
-His face always snapped back to normal whenever J.J. nudged Eddie's elbow or squeezed his hand, but it didn't fool J.J. for a second.
+Eddie only went back to normal when J.J nudged Eddie's elbow or squeezed his hand.
+Not quite a smile, but enough that J.J. their presence helped.

-One rainy morning in the middle of a rainy week, J.J. walked to school with a wooden sword strapped to their back and a bandana tied around their head, just like they would whenever the kids played pirates in the yard.
-Eddie paused, his eyes flickering with recognition, but he didn't acknowledge it further than that.
-Not even a smile or a nod.
+One rainy afternoon in the middle of a rainy week, J.J. walked to school with a wooden sword strapped to their back and a bandana tied around their head, just like they would whenever the kids played pirates in the yard.
+Eddie paused, his eyes flickering with recognition before dimming again.
 When the pair walked past the harbor, Eddie gazed at the remains of Tommy's ship, then at J.J.'s outfit, then back.
 This time, when J.J. held Eddie's hand, that gloomy expression on his face didn't fade.

-J.J. pulled Eddie aside, making sure those unsettling red lights were nowhere nearby before they spoke.
+J.J. pulled Eddie aside, making sure they couldn't see those unsettling red lights before they spoke.
 "Hey, Eddie?
 What's going on?
 You've been... distant."

 "It's about Tommy."
 Eddie shook his head.
-"John doesn't want me -"
+"Master doesn't want me--"

 "Dad isn't here."
 J.J. squeezed Eddie's hand tighter.
 "He doesn't need to know."

-This time Eddie really looked like he was about to cry.
+This time, Eddie really looked like he was about to cry.
 Tense shoulders, arms crossed tightly, gaze fixed at anything but J.J.
-Still, he didn't break, only letting out a heavy sigh.
 "This winter, Tommy promised he'd take me to the beach when it warmed up..."

 "Oh."
 J.J.'s heart twisted.
-"You know, we can still make the beach trip happen.
+"You know, we can still make the beach trip happen this Sunday.
 Have you asked Dad about it?"

 Eddie gave J.J. a skeptical look.
-"He's still mad at me about the shed.
+"Master's still mad at me about the shed.
 And if I tell him why..."
 Eddie's eyes drifted to the harbor again.
 "That would just make it worse."

 J.J. nodded.
 "Of course.
 Whenever you're ready, I'll be there."

 "Yeah...
 I'd like that."
-Eddie paused for a moment.
-His smile widened just enough to show a flicker of hope.
+Eddie's smile widened just enough to show a flicker of hope.
 "But if we get in trouble for this, I'm going to be so mad at you."

 "That's a risk I'm willing to take."
 J.J. knew it would be just fine.

 The rain cleared up in the nick of time, just before July's curtain call.
 A little family arrived at a beach that came alive with crashing waves and calling gulls.
-Salt and old rain drifted through the air, carrying the scent of freedom.
-J.J. and Eddie couldn't get enough of it.
-The morning had started quiet.
 Eddie's eyes kept darting back to John, like he was waiting for the trip to be canceled at the last second.
-Once their shoes were off and they hit the sand, the salty sea breeze peeled all that worry right off of Eddie, and he wasted no time diving right in.
+Once their shoes were off and they hit the sand, the salty sea breeze peeled all that worry right off Eddie, and he wasted no time diving right in.

 While J.J. was testing the water with their heels, Eddie was already waist-deep and splashing around like the waves were his true home.
 The pair found seashells shaped like spirals and shards of sea glass they had to stop themselves from picking up.
 They built a sandcastle with their haul of seashells as battlements and a dried-up piece of seaweed to form the castle's flag.
 Eddie led the charge back to the shoreline, daring J.J. to go deeper, then promptly shrieked with laughter when the water splashed too high.
 J.J. trailed behind, watching the joy in Eddie's stride.